-Interim Chair; Professor of Planning, Policy and Design; Warmington Chair in Peace and International Cooperation
+Professor of Urban Planning and Public Policy; Warmington Chair in Peace and International Cooperation

 Ph.D.
 University of North Carolina, AICP

 226B Social Ecology 1

 politically divided cities, ethnic/group disparities and urban planning, urban and intergovernmental growth policy

 Prof. Bollens studies ethnicity and urban policy, development strategies, and regional and intergovernmental approaches to planning.
 Here are questions that guide my research and teaching: (1) what is the role and influence of urban planning and policy amidst deep inter-group conflict, (2) can bottom-up urbanism contribute to top-down peacemaking and efforts to democratize a multinational society, (3) what is the relationship between how governance is structured in metropolitan areas and the equality/inequality of opportunity across individuals and localities?